Public Engagement Plan

 The NJTPA worked with the Alan M. Voorhees Transportation Center at Rutgers University to develop diversity profiles

 for each of the 15 subregions.
-These profiles, published in February 2020, were created to help inform public and stakeholder engagement and to improve outreach efforts.
+These profiles, finalized in March 2020, were created to help inform public and stakeholder engagement and to improve outreach efforts.